mikecolemn/mpls-311-data/README.md

         * `conda activate mpls311`
         * `prefect agent start --work-queue "default"`

-12) From your original terminal session, Run this command to setup some blocks for your GCP credentials in prefect: `python ./setup/prefect_setup_blocks.py`
+12) From your original terminal session, run this command to setup some blocks for your GCP credentials in prefect: `python ./setup/prefect_setup_blocks.py`

-13) From your original terminal session, run the following three commands to deploy the pipeline to prefect and then run it for all years of data
+13) From your original terminal session, run the following three commands to deploy the pipeline to Prefect and then run it for all years of data

     * `prefect deployment build flows/mpls_311.py:parent_process_data -n "Mpls-311-ETL"`
     * `prefect deployment apply parent_process_data-deployment.yaml`